ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - Checks RAM usage: Functions to check and manage available memory for firmware update operations.
 - Compatible with ROG and non-ROG routers; select ROG or Pure Build for ROG routers.
 - Backup the new firmware version to the USB drive.
 (If USB is selected for storage)

+## Remaining/Planned Features:

+1. AMTM Install:
+- Only once it's been vetted through most routers.

+- Notes:
+  - New routers use UBIFS instead of JFFS2.

 ## Installation
 Before using MerlinAU, ensure the following prerequisites are met: